The Opportunity | Salem Academy and College

-The Director of Major Giving – Health Leadership at Salem Academy & College (“Salem”) will manage a substantial prospect portfolio of individual donors, corporations, and foundations whose gifts and grants will directly impact the development of Salem’s distinctive curricular and co-curricular focus in Health Leadership.
+The Development Officer for Health Leadership at Salem Academy & College (“Salem”) will manage a substantial prospect portfolio of individual donors, corporations, and foundations whose gifts and grants will directly impact the development of Salem’s distinctive curricular and co-curricular focus in Health Leadership.
 Responsibilities will include researching and identifying prospects with interests and inclinations toward the focus, engaging these prospects through phone calls, remote meetings, face to face meetings, invitations to campus, and introductions to faculty, students and administrators.
-The Director of Major Giving will also coordinate and maintain any federal and state government grants that are related to health leadership, as well as any reporting required by grants acquired.
-The Director will work in conjunction with the Office of Institutional Advancement to further the direction, planning, implementation, and evaluation of philanthropy-related activities under the supervision of the Senior Director of Development.
+The Development Officer will work in conjunction with the Office of Institutional Advancement to further the direction, planning, implementation, and evaluation of philanthropy-related activities under the supervision of the Senior Director of Development.

 Essential Duties and Responsibilities

 Donor Development and Solicitation

 - Research and identify major prospects (within the current donor base and new donors) with an interest and inclination for gifts to Health Leadership;